 Filing for a second bankruptcy is a complex decision; it’s critical to consult with an expert to be sure you choose the option that is best for your specific financial and life situation.
 The knowledgeable and professional team at Amanda Todd Daniels will draft a plan, negotiate with your creditors, and handle the legal process so that you can focus on other areas in your life.
 Read more about their bankruptcy process here.

-During your first free consultation with Amanda Daniels, she will go over your financial situation in detail in order to determine if filing bankruptcy is a viable option for you.
+During your first consultation with Amanda Daniels, she will thoroughly review your financial situation to determine if filing for bankruptcy is a viable option for you.
 Contact her today at (662) 678-8009 to request a consultation.